Eleanor Manning O'Connor

 Eleanor Manning O'Connor (June 27, 1884 – July 12, 1973) was an American architect and educator passionate about the creation of decent public housing for all.

 Early life and education

-Eleanor Manning O'Connor was born in 1884 to Irish immigrant parents, Delia Josephine Grady and James Manning, a building contractor in Lynn, Massachusetts.
-She attended Lynn Classical High School and received an S.B. degree in architecture in 1906.
-Her thesis was entitled "Design for a Country Residence."
-She served as the president of Cleofan, MIT's club for women in her senior year.
+Eleanor Manning O'Connor was born in 1884 to Delia Josephine Grady and James Manning, a building contractor in Lynn, Massachusetts.
+Her father was the son of Irish immigrants, John Manning and Ellen Horgan.
+Eleanor attended Lynn Classical High School.
+She received an S.B. degree in architecture from M.I.T. in 1906 with a thesis entitled "Design for a Country Residence."
+She served as the president of Cleofan, MIT's club for women, in her senior year.

 Architectural practice

 Two years after graduation, O'Connor accepted a position as a draftsman with another architect and MIT graduate, Lois Lilley Howe.
 In 1912, she took an extended leave of absence and traveled in Europe with her associate and classmate Eliza J. Newkirk Rogers, creating watercolors of the buildings she observed.